Key Takeaways at a Glance

 Enter Your Rate Criteria

-Open a comparison calculator and enter all your prepared data completely.
-Pay special attention to correct details for your no-claims class (Schadenfreiheitsklasse), as this has the greatest impact on your premium.
-Select your desired coverage level.
+Open a comparison tool and enter all your prepared data completely.
+Pay special attention to your no-claims class (German: Schadenfreiheitsklasse), as this has the biggest single impact on your premium.
+Then select your desired coverage level.

 Review the Offers

-Do not sort results only by the cheapest price.
-Also consider the scope of coverage and customer reviews.
-A low premium is useless if important benefits are missing when you need them or if claims processing is slow.
+Do not sort results only by the lowest price.
+Look at the scope of coverage too.
+A low premium is not helpful if key benefits are missing or if claims processing is slow.

 Identify Discounts

-Many insurers offer special rates for certain professions, garage users, or when bundling multiple contracts.
-Check which discounts apply to your situation when comparing policies.
+Many insurers offer special rates for certain professions, garage users, or when you bundle multiple contracts.
+Check which discounts apply to your situation.

 Make Your Final Decision

-Choose the policy with the best value for your individual situation.
-The cheapest option is not always the best if important coverage is missing.
+Pick the policy with the best overall value for your situation.
+The cheapest option is rarely the best if it leaves out coverage you actually need.

 Pro Tip

-Create a comparison table with the three to five most interesting offers and note specific coverage features alongside the price.
-This helps you keep track and make a well-informed decision.
+Note down the three to five most interesting offers with their specific coverage features alongside the price.
+This helps you keep track and make a well-informed decision rather than just going by the headline number.

 Compare Car Insurance Now